777388/SilcertSurfer/README.md

 usage: python3 SilcertSurfer

 10-12 in police code means, Visitors are Present, Be Discrete.
+Relative to my own processing of this program alongside pseudomorphism and explainpi